flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 # MCDU Web Interface

+!!! warning "Not available in the Stable Version"

 ## Overview

 The MCDU Web Interface allows you to display and control the MCDU on a browser including browsers on mobile devices like phones or tablets.